robin-rpr/calos/doc/best_practices.rst

 File copy performance
 ---------------------

-:code:`ch-image` does a lot of file copying.
+:code:`clearly image` does a lot of file copying.
 The bulk of this is manipulating images in the storage directory.
 Importantly, this includes :ref:`large files
-<ch-image_bu-large>` stored by the build cache outside its Git repository,
+<clearly image_bu-large>` stored by the build cache outside its Git repository,
 though this feature is disabled by default.

 Copies are costly both in time (to read, transfer, and write the duplicate